mrfawy/focus-guard/README.md

 # 🔒 FocusGuard

-A lightweight, privacy-focused Firefox extension that blocks distracting websites
+A lightweight, privacy-focused Firefox extension that blocks distracting websites.

-> ✨ **No tracking.
+> ✨ No tracking.
 No ads.
-No data collection.
-100% open source.**

----
+No Nonsense.

 ## Features

 - Blocks **direct navigation** (typing in URL bar or using bookmarks)
   - Does NOT block embedded content (e.g., YouTube videos on news sites)
+- Dead Simple UI settings.
+Add domain.
+Done
   - Subdomains (`facebook.com` → also blocks `m.facebook.com`)
-- Simple UI settings
-- Privacy: Fully offline.
-No telemetry, analytics, or tracking.

-## How to Use

-1. Install (see below)
-2. Go to `about:addons` → click the ⚙️ icon next to FocusGuard → Preferences
-3. Add domains like:
-   - `instagram.com`
-   - `reddit.com`
-4. Try visiting them, you should see a blocked page!
+- Fully offline, your data stays yours.

 ---